Struggling to journal every day? Forget the typical advice. Here are my top journaling tips and the life-changing benefits of writing.

 But don’t overthink it.
 Expecting the journaling process to be impossibly hygge will only disappoint when reality hits.

-13. Analyze what isn’t working.
+13. Analyze what isn’t working

 What do you hope to get from journaling?
 Do you want to manage your anger?
 Become a better sales manager?
 Get inspired for your child’s next birthday party?

 Identify your goals and then look back at your journal to evaluate if you achieved what you wanted.
 Or try journaling about your journaling.
-Do you feel bored and dread that 15 minutes of writing, or do you look forward to it?
+Do you feel bored and dread those 15 minutes of writing, or do you look forward to it?

 Be mindful of your emotions and how journaling is making you feel.
 Do you feel energized at the end of a journaling session, or just relief that it’s over?